 Learning Website Writing Techniques

 Copyblogger is an essential website if your writing is on the web, i.e. blogging or copywriting.
-I used it back in 2009 and now it’s a force of nature and a leader in writing tips, tips that transfer to any form.
-Yes, I used to be a copywriter.
+I used it back in 2009 and now it’s a force of nature and a leader in writing tips and courses, and these tips transfer to any form of writing.
 You can also listen to their show on Spotify or iTunes.

-So, no excuses to not learn something this week about writing practice and reader engagement!
+So, no excuses to not learn something this week about different writing practices and reader engagement!
 Keep safe, writers and all.